justusdeitert/una/README.md

 `make build`
 - Runs the build script using Yarn inside the Node.js container.

+`make setup_wordpress`
+- Setup the wordpress using custom script.

 `make export_db`
 - Exports the database using a custom script.